Hafeezpet

 Hafeezpet is a neighborhood in Hyderabad, India.
 It is close to Kukatpally, Madhapur and Miyapur.
+This is further divided into two parts, Old Hafeezpet and New Hafeezpet.
 It is administered as Ward No. 109 of Greater Hyderabad Municipal Corporation.

 Public transport

 Hafeezpet is only 4 to 5 km away from Madhapur HiTech City.
 It has MMTS Railway Station and the TSRTC Bus Number for Hafeezpet are 222 (Koti-Lingampally-Patanchoru), 10H (Allwayn Colony - Secundrabad), 216 K/L (Lingampally - Mehdipatnam).

 As it is located within the city it has all mode of transport.
 The zip/pin code for Hafeezpet is 500049 Miyapur PO.